Trails Across America (secondary 8th-12th)

 AssessmentStudents will be graded on the completeness and quality of their reports.

-Park ConnectionsThe Natchez Trace Parkway has the Natchez Trace National Scenic Trail.
+Park ConnectionsThe Natchez Trace Parkway encompasses the Natchez Trace National Scenic Trail.

 1.)
 Visit the Natchez Trace Parkway and if possible walk on sections of the National Scenic Trails and the historic Old Trace.